 Family vacations scheduled during the school year are strongly discouraged and are considered unexcused absences which may result in a consequence.
 Please see the attendance policy and interventions below.
 School days missed as a result of a family vacation cannot be appealed.

-Any student who is absent from school due to a scheduled family vacation during school time, will have one day for each day absent, not to exceed 5 days to make up any missed work.
-Any work not completed after the allotted time frame will be counted as a zero.
-It is the responsibility of the student to collect any missed work from his/her teachers.
-Please see the make-up policy above.
+Any student who is absent from school due to a scheduled family vacation during school time, will have one day for each day absent to make up work not exceeding 5 days.